kevinrodbe/library/content/04-post-put-patch-delete.md

 Successful POST requests create new resources on the server, and are neither safe nor idempotent.
 Submitting forms, adding an item to our shopping cart and rating a recently purchased product are all operations that generate side-effects.

-Sequential POST requests to the same URI are likely to change the state of the application each time, that's why sometimes you'll see warnings when refreshing or re-visiting a browser URL right after submiting a form:
+Sequential POST requests to the same URI are likely to change the state of the application each time, that's why sometimes we'll see warnings when refreshing or re-visiting a browser URL right after submiting a form:

 ![](http://i.stack.imgur.com/52vBU.png)